Gagauz language: Education

 Despite various laws that support the rights of citizens to education in their native language, almost all instruction in Gagauzian schools is in Russian.
 Gagauz, while the native language of all students, is only taught as a "native language" class for a few hours per week.
 Research has also shown that there are not serious desires or attempts to institute Gagauz as a language of instruction.
 In a study, 80.6% of respondents preferred Russian as the medium of instruction at schools.
 There are, however, some notable efforts to increase Gagauz language education.
 Todur Zanet, editor-in-chief of the Ana Sözü local newspaper, has played an active role in encouraging readers and local authorities to promote instruction in their mother tongue.
 Zanet has also contributed significantly to efforts to standardize the language and increase its accessibility through print and other mediums.

 Media

 Ana Sözü is the largest local newspaper in Gagauzia.
 It is also the only local newspaper still written entirely in Gagauz, and was the first newspaper of any kind published in the Gagauz language.
 Apart from Ana Sözü, there are various newspapers published in the Autonomous Territorial Unit of Gagauzia, including Açık Göz, Gagauz Yeri, Gagauz Sesi, Halk Birlii, Novıy Vzgliad, Vesti Gagauzii, and Znamea.

-In addition to printed materials, the company Gagauz Radio Televisionu (GRT) produces radio and television broadcasts in Gagauz.
+In addition to printed materials, the company Gagauzia Radio Television (GRT) produces radio and television broadcasts in Gagauz.